 Raw honey kitchen index

-Four practical ways to use raw desert honey: one drink, one dinner, one bake, and one dressing.
+Seven practical ways to use raw desert honey: drinks, dinners, bakes, and a dressing.
 Short methods, clear temperatures, and enough detail to avoid wasting the good jar.

 Honey goes in after the kettle calms down.